MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction

 An AE is a neural network that is trained to reproduce its input to its output \cite{goodfellow2016deep}.
 It comprises of two main components: the encoder and the decoder.
 Considering a traditional fully-connected AE, given a multivariate data vector $\mathbf{x} \in \mathbb{R}^{D}$ as the input, the encoder transforms it to a lower-dimensional latent representation, which retains the most critical features of the input data.
-The latent representation $\mathbf{z}$ output by the encoder is given as
+The latent representation $\mathbf{z}$ output by the encoder is given by

 where $\theta$ denotes the network parameters of the encoder.
-Then, the decoder reconstructs the input using the latent representation and the decoder output is expressed as
+Then, the decoder reconstructs the input using the latent representation and the output $\hat{\mathbf{x}}$ is expressed as

-where $\hat{\mathbf{x}}$ denotes the output of AE and $\phi$ denotes the network parameters of the decoder.
+where $\phi$ denotes the network parameters of the decoder.

 Since the fully-connected layer can be viewed as the linear dimensionality reduction transformation, the effect of the encoder is similar to the principle components analysis, which aims to find the main components reflecting the features of the original data \cite{wold1987principal}.
-However, the complicated real-world data are difficult to analyze linearly, so a nonlinear activation function is applied after each fully-connected layer to increase the expressiveness of the network.
+However, complicated real-world data are difficult to analyze linearly, so a nonlinear activation function is applied after each fully-connected layer to increase the expressing ability of the network.
 Common typical activation functions are Sigmoid, Tanh, Rectified Linear Unit (ReLU), and ReLU's variants.

 The optimization and outlier score computation of an AE both relies on its loss function.
-Since the target of the AE is to reconstruct the input data as the output, the bias between the input and output can naturally be used as the loss function.
+Since the target of the AE is to reconstruct the input data as the output, the bias between the input and output can be used as the loss function.
 This is also known as the reconstruction error.
-The most popular loss function of the conventional AE is the Mean Squared Error (MSE) loss, which is established as
+The most popular loss function of the conventional AE is the Mean Squared Error function, which is established by the following equation:

 where $|| \cdot ||_{2}$ denotes the L2-norm.